Pauline Brailsford

 Pauline Alethea Brailsford (born 7 December 1928) is an English retired actress and director.

 Her best-known film performance was A League of Their Own as the team's chaperone Miss Cuthburt, for which she shared a 1993 MTV Movie Award nomination with Tom Hanks for Best Kiss.
-She taught theatre studies at Columbia College in Chicago and was the artistic director of the Body Politic theatre company in Chicago in the 1980s and early 1990s.
+She taught theatre studies at Columbia College in Chicago, and she was the artistic director of the Body Politic theatre company in Chicago in the 1980s and early 1990s.